taytaka/Poverty_and_Minimum_Wage/README.md

 - How does adjusting certain economic indicators affect the poverty rate?

 ## Communication Protocols
-We have decided to use Slack as our main communication method.
-In the event of a technical issue or emergency, we have exchanged emails and phone numbers to stay connected.
-A Google Doc was created by Jose to outline our project and clarify the roles each team member will take on for each portion of the first segment deliverable.
+We used Slack as our main communication method.
+In the event of a technical issue or emergency, we exchanged emails and phone numbers to stay connected.
+A Google Doc was created to outline our project and clarify the roles each team member will take on for each portion of the first segment deliverable.

 ## Team Members
 Ha Duong, Kyle Gee, Jose Orellana, Jeanette Perthel, and Taylor Takanishi